Sausalito, California: Industrialization during World War II

 When the United States entered World War II, Fort Barry on Point Bonita was reoccupied.
 Fort Baker also hosted large numbers of troops.
 Barracks and other housing were constructed for soldiers.
 Few of these buildings remain.

 A major shipyard of the Bechtel Corporation called Marinship was sited along the shoreline of Sausalito.
 The thousands of laborers who worked here were largely housed in a nearby community constructed for them called Marin City.
-The soil which supports this area is dredgings from Richardson Bay that were placed during World War II as part of the Marin shipyards for the United States Navy.
+The soil which supports this area is dredgings from Richardson Bay that were placed during World War II as part of the Marin Liberty Ship shipyards for the United States Navy.
 A total of 202 acre were condemned by the government.
 A portion of this total area was formed in the shape of a peninsula and this peninsula became known as Schoonmaker Point.
 In honor of the city's contribution to the war effort, a Tacoma-class frigate was christened the USS Sausalito (PF-4) in 1943.
 The ship Sausalito, however, was not built in Sausalito but at one of the Kaiser Shipyards in Richmond, California, also on the San Francisco Bay.

 The Marinship Shipyards were the site of incidents that provided a key early milestone in the civil rights movement.
 In 1944 in the case of James v.
 Marinship the California Supreme Court held that African Americans could not be excluded from jobs based on their race, even if the employer took no discriminatory actions.
 In the case of Joseph James, on whose behalf the suit was brought, the local Boilermakers Union excluded Blacks from membership and had a "closed shop" contract, forbidding the shipbuilder from employing anyone who was not a member of the union.
 African American workers could join an auxiliary of the union, which offered access to fewer jobs at lower pay.
 Future US Supreme Court justice Thurgood Marshall successfully argued the case, winning a ruling that the union be required to offer equal membership to African Americans.
 The court extended the ruling to apply explicitly to all unions and all workers in California.